🇮🇳 National News

 |---|---|---|---|

-- India link: Antarctic region monitoring is relevant to India’s polar research programmes under NCPOR (National Centre for Polar and Ocean Research).
+- India link: Antarctica monitoring is relevant to India’s polar research programmes under NCPOR (National Centre for Polar and Ocean Research).

 | AMOC Fact | Detail |